 Michael Castleman M.A.

-San Francisco journalist Michael Castleman, M.A., has written about sexuality and sex research for 36 years.
-He has answered more than 10,000 sex questions for Playboy, other magazines, WebMD, and other sites.
-His latest sexuality book is Great Sex: The Man’s Guide to Whole-Body Sensuality (Rodale, 2008), nominated as Best Sexuality Book of the Year by the American Association of Sex Educators, Counselors, and Therapists.
+San Francisco journalist Michael Castleman, M.A., author of Sizzling Sex for Life: How to Maximize Erotic Pleasure at Any Age (2021), has written about sexuality and sex research for 46 years.
+He has answered more than 12,000 sex questions for Playboy, other magazines, WebMD, and other sites.
+His previous sexuality guide, Great Sex: The Man’s Guide to Whole-Body Sensuality (Rodale, 2008), was nominated as Best Sexuality Book of the Year by the American Association of Sex Educators, Counselors, and Therapists.
 He answers sex questions for FREE on the site he publishes, GreatSexGuidance.com.

 Library Journal has called Castleman “one of the nation’s top health writers.”
-In addition to sexuality, he specializes in optimal health, mainstream medicine, alternative therapies, nutrition, and fitness.
-He has written more than 1,500 articles for dozens of magazines, newspapers, and Web sites, among them: Psychology Today, the New York Times, Smithsonian, Readers Digest, Playboy, Health, Redbook, Self, Family Circle, Natural Health, and Men’s Health.
-He has been twice nominated for National Magazine Awards.
+In addition to sexuality, he has also written extensively about optimal health, mainstream medicine, alternative therapies, nutrition, and fitness.
+He has written more than 2,000 articles for dozens of magazines, newspapers, and Web sites, among them: Psychology Today, the New York Times, Smithsonian, Readers Digest, Playboy, Health, Redbook, Self, Family Circle, Natural Health, and Men’s Health.
+Twice he has been nominated for National Magazine Awards.

-Castleman is married with two grown children.
-He enjoys skiing, scuba diving, and American roots music festivals, notably JazzFest in New Orleans.
+Castleman is married with two adult children.
+He enjoys enjoys attending music festivals, notably JazzFest in New Orleans.